anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The place to improve the world is first in one's own heart and head and hands.
+Quote: Be your own hero, it's cheaper than a movie ticket.

-By: Robert M. Pirsig
+By: Doug Horton